 One year ago this month, I marched as Allison at a pride parade for the first time.
 That very same day in another part of Madison, a clothing store was closing its doors.
 The store was Apricot Lane Boutique.
 Before you get to saying, “Yeah, so what?
 Another chain store that couldn’t cut it anymore,” well, I’ll get to that subject in a moment.
 But it doesn’t apply to Apricot Lane.
 Matter of fact, they’re still very much a going concern (check out their website for proof).
 Rather than a cookie-cutter type of concept, Apricot Lane is a franchised clothing store, not unsimilar to someone being their own boss by purchasing and opening their own fast food franchise.
 But unlike a McDonald’s franchise that offers the same Big Macs and Quarter Pounders as the other McDonald’s franchises, those who operate an Apricot Lane franchise pick out and put up for sale (with the guidance of Apricot Lane’s buyers and stylists in all likelihood) unique clothing and accessories that they think are not only on-trend but will attract shoppers in their own town.

 That was the case with the mother/daughter owners of the Apricot Lane franchise at West Towne Mall.
-They had a presence at West Towne for about three years; they began selling their fashionable, uniquely Madison, and unique-to-Madison wares in one mall spot in 2014 before moving to another, somewhat more roomier space a year later.
+They had a presence at West Towne for about three years.
+They began selling their fashionable, uniquely Madison, and unique-to-Madison wares in one mall spot in 2014 before moving to another, somewhat more roomier space a year later.
 (Let’s just say a Cheesecake Factory takes up a lot of space in more ways than one.)
-And they happily continued business until August of last year.
-And I didn’t realize they had closed their franchise until a month later, when I was strolling through the West Towne concourse and came across this:
+They happily continued business until August of last year.
+I didn’t realize they had closed their franchise until a month later, when I was strolling through the West Towne concourse and came across this:

 Admittedly, as I mentioned in that post, it had been a while since I had ventured to West Towne Mall, or at least the section of the mall where Apricot Lane was located.
 And I admit I didn’t get the chance to venture into that particular Apricot Lane very much, only just window shopping and browsing when I did.